jeff-nasseri/Avesta/doc/QuickStartOnWebApi/DataLayer/CreateDBContext.md

  }
 ```
 With the little help of Avesta you can extend AvestaDbContext in your application DbContext.
-* Tips : We strongly suggest you to extend AvestaDbContext in your db context because it's very important in Repository layer of Avesta ,We will descuss about the repository later .
+* Tips : you must extent AvestaDbContext in your db context because it's very important in Repository layer of Avesta ,We will descuss about the repository later

 Here when u arrive MyApplicationDbContext from AvestaDbContext :
 ```csharp